mauriciogracia/zcc/README.md

 ## Requirements

-Use the above diagram to determin the runtime versions that you need
+Use the above diagram to determine the framework and runtime versions that you need for each project

 ## Environment Setup